-A judge granted a petition for a man who posed for photos with a semi-automatic rifle and had spoken openly about planning a school shooting.21Friedman, “Shots Not Fired.”
+A judge granted a petition for a man who posed for photos with a semi-automatic rifle and had spoken openly about planning a school shooting.9Friedman, “Shots Not Fired.”

 c.
 2016-2018 | CALIFORNIA

-A man admitted his plans to kill his estranged wife, her sister, and their pastor to his church congregation.
-Police filed a petition, and a judge ultimately ordered both the man’s handgun and concealed-weapons license removed.23Lipscomb, “Florida’s Post-Parkland ‘Red Flag’ Law.”
+A 47-year-old man admitted his plans to kill his estranged wife, her sister, and his pastor to his church congregation.
+After a hearing, a judge granted an order requiring the removal of the man’s handgun and relinquishment of his concealed-weapons license.12Lipscomb, “Florida’s Post-Parkland ‘Red Flag’ Law.”

 2018 | MID-CITY, CA

-A man locked his wife in a car with him and began to threaten her with a loaded firearm.
-Police searched the car and found two loaded firearms that did not belong to him.
-An order was issued, and the two handguns were removed.24Dana Littlefield, “10 San Diego Residents Under Court Orders to Give up Their Guns,” The San Diego Union-Tribune, February 16,2018, https://bit.ly/2VZfENw.
+A 33-year-old man locked his wife in a car with him and began to threaten her with a loaded firearm.
+Police found two loaded firearms that did not belong to him in the car.
+Law enforcement obtained an order and removed the two handguns from his possession.13Dana Littlefield, “10 San Diego Residents Under Court Orders to Give up Their Guns,” The San Diego Union-Tribune, February 16,2018, https://bit.ly/2VZfENw.

 2018 | LA JOLLA, CA

-A 40-year-old man told his fiancée in a text message that he wanted to shoot her in the head.
-He then threatened her ex-boyfriend while holding a knife behind his back.
-An order was issued, and a handgun and an assault rifle were removed from his possession.
-25Littlefield, “10 San Diego Residents Under Court Orders.”
+Law enforcement obtained an order against a 40-year-old man who texted his fiancée saying he wanted to shoot her in the head and threatened her ex-boyfriend while armed with a knife.
+Law enforcement removed a handgun and an assault-style rifle from his possession.
+14Littlefield, “10 San Diego Residents Under Court Orders.”

 2018 | BROOKINGS, OR

-After going home with a newly purchased handgun and consuming alcohol, a man argued with his wife.
-As the argument escalated, he then took out his gun.
-His wife made a phone call to another man to let him know her husband would not let her leave, and her husband began threatening to kill the other man.
-Police arrived minutes later.
-A judge issued an order to remove his gun and the man relinquished his handgun.26Friedman, “Shots Not Fired.”
+The day after learning his wife was leaving him, a 35-year-old man went out and purchased a handgun.
+After returning home with the gun and consuming alcohol, he began arguing with his wife.
+As the argument escalated, he took out the gun.
+His wife made a phone call to another man, letting him know her husband would not let her leave.
+Her husband then, threatened to kill the other man.
+Police arrived minutes later and the man relinquished his handgun.
+The next morning, a judge issued an order preventing the man from purchasing or possessing firearms for one year.15Friedman, “Shots Not Fired.”

 Danger Of Self-harm

-A 51-year-old man was arrested for illegally possessing a firearm and for shooting a car.
-Following his arraignment, the man made statements regarding harming himself, prompting authorities to obtain an order.
-Police seized a pistol and seven long guns from the man, who ultimately waived a formal hearing to have his guns returned.
-His firearms were ordered to be removed for a year.29Bob Fredericks, “Man Becomes First to Lose Guns under New York’s ‘Red Flag’ Law,” New York Post, September 13, 2019, https://bit.ly/37NqPPS.
+Police arrested a 51-year-old man for illegally possessing a firearm and for shooting a car.
+Following his arraignment, the man made statements regarding self-harm, prompting authorities to obtain an emergency order.
+Police removed a handgun and seven long guns from the man’s possession.
+The man waived his right to the final hearing, agreeing to comply with a judge’s order requiring the removal of his firearms for one year.19Bob Fredericks, “Man Becomes First to Lose Guns under New York’s ‘Red Flag’ Law,” New York Post, September 13, 2019, https://bit.ly/37NqPPS.